Ray Montgomery (actor): Career

 When he was 18 and still in college, Montgomery played Noel Chandler in the soap opera Dear John.
 Montgomery had the role of Professor Howard Ogden in the syndicated children's adventure series Ramar of the Jungle in 1952–1953.
 Ogden was a colleague of the main character, Dr. Tom Reynolds (called "Ramar" by the natives).
 He starred in the pilot of The West Point Story, a syndicated program about cadets at the United States Military Academy, and appeared in the premiere episode of Alfred Hitchcock Presents, October 2, 1955.
 In 1955 Montgomery appeared as Morton Scott in the TV western Cheyenne in the episode titled "Julesburg."
 In 1960, he portrayed a police officer in The Tom Ewell Show episode "The Safety Lesson."

 Post-acting career

 In 1957, Montgomery left acting to join Ad-Staff Inc., a "Hollywood firm specializing in creation and production of jingles and other radio and tv spots," as the TV coordinator for the firm's Canada Dry account in the West.

-Personal life
+Personal life and death

 Montgomery was married to actress Jean Trent, a "beautiful Universal starlet."
 He died in 1998 at the age of 76 in Santa Barbara, California and was buried with his wife in Hillcrest Memorial Park, Kern County, California.